garbo-succus/r3f-control-kit/README.md

 - A shim for Firefox/Chrome-style wheel event behavior in Safari should be found or made available.
 - An example handler for Safari gesture events should be made available.

 2-finger-swipes can travel in both X and Y directions simultaneously, however the gesture may have to be initiated with diagonal touchpad movement (depending on firmware), otherwise it may only move along one axis.
-Users should be made aware of this in documentation or onboarding.
+Users should be made aware of this in onboarding.

 It is recommended to show the "ctrl" key as a wheel modifier key in keyboard config interfaces, but to prevent it from being changed.